oapicf/pinterest-sdk/clients/bash/generated/docs/PinsApi.md

 List Pins

 Get a list of the Pins owned by the \"operation user_account\".
   - By default, the \"operation user_account\" is the token user_account.
   - All Pins owned by the \"operation user_account\" are included, regardless of who owns the board they are on.
 Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".

+Disclaimer: there are known performance issues when filtering by field <code>creative_type</code> and including protected pins.
+If your request is timing out in this scenario we encourage you to use <a href='/docs/api/v5/#operation/boards/list_pins'>GET List Pins on Board</a>.

 ### Example